import pandas as pd

 Aggregate bar chart (count)¶

-Plotting a bar chart of counts is similar to how we did the median, but we use stat='count'
+Plotting a bar chart of counts is similar to how we did the median, but we use stat='count' instead of stat='summary'.

 df = pd.read_csv('countries.csv')